therealandroid/Mentions/README.md

 # Android-Mentions
-This repository offers a class that create mentions with clickable events from a String
+This class provides an easily way to create mentions in a `TextView` with boldered and clickable events.

 ##How it works?